danirus/django-comments-xtd/docs/tutorial.rst

     * Do ``easy_install django-comments-xtd``

-  4. Optionally, if you want to allow comments written in markup languages like Markdown or reStructuredText, install `django-markup <https://github.com/bartTC/django-markup>`_.
+  4. Optionally, if you want to allow comments written in markup languages like :index:`Markdown` or :index:`reStructuredText`, install `django-markup <https://github.com/bartTC/django-markup>`_.

 .. _Github: http://github.com/danirus/django-comments-xtd